AY2526S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. **Data performance**: the system should be able to hold up to 10000 contacts
+1. **Data performance**: the system should be able to hold up to 10000 contacts.
-2. **Cross Compatibility**: the system should be cross compatible across different operating systems (Mac, Windows etc.) as long as they have java 17
+2. **Cross Compatibility**: the system should be cross compatible across different operating systems (Mac, Windows etc.) as long as they have java 17.
-3. **Performance Requirements**: the system should respond within two seconds
+3. **Performance Requirements**: Common commands (add, delete, list, flag) should execute in under 2 seconds on a modern laptop (Intel i5, 8GB RAM)
 4. **Quality requirements**: the system should be usable by a novice who has never used a contact management system.
-5. **Security**: Data should only be accessible by the user of the device of the application
+5. **Security**: Data should only be accessible by the user of the device of the application.
-6. **Maintainability**: the code base should be modular, and follow a strict OOP structure
-7. **Maintainability**: there should be clear documentations on the code base
+6. **Maintainability**: there should be clear documentations on the code base.
-8. **Scalability**: the application design should allow for new features without large architectural changes
+7. **Scalability**: the application design should allow for new features without large architectural changes.
-9. **Data persistence**: Contact details should be saved automatically after every modification.
+8. **Data persistence**: Contact details should be saved automatically after every modification.
-10. **Compliance**: the system should comply with the relevant data protection regulations if handling personal information

 ---

 ### Glossary
 * **Client / Contact**: Refers to an individual whose details are stored in the system.
 Each client/contact record includes attributes such as name, phone number, email, and tags.
-* **Reminder**: A scheduled notification linked to a client or event that alerts the user of upcoming tasks, meetings, or follow-ups.
 * **Command**: A typed instruction entered into the system’s CLI (e.g. add, delete, list) to perform an action.
 * **Validation**: Rules applied to user inputs (e.g., regex checks for email or phone numbers) to ensure data consistency and prevent errors.
 * **Storage / Contact List**: The collection of all stored contact records within the system.
 * **System**: Refers to FAContactsPro, the contact management desktop application being designed.
+* **Flagged contact**: A contact marked as high priority by the user, which will appear at the top of the displayed list.
+* **Meeting**: An event entry associated with a specific contact, storing date, time, venue and meeting name.

 --------------------------------------------------------------------------------------------------------------------